-East Setauket is a decidedly white-collar town, with fully 91.08% of the workforce employed in white-collar jobs, well above the national average.
+East Setauket is a decidedly white-collar town, with fully 90.57% of the workforce employed in white-collar jobs, well above the national average.
 Overall, East Setauket is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in East Setauket who work in office and administrative support (13.82%), sales jobs (12.35%), and teaching (12.29%).
+There are especially a lot of people living in East Setauket who work in teaching (15.30%), healthcare (13.94%), and management occupations (12.50%).

 Also of interest is that East Setauket has more people living here who work in computers and math than 95% of the places in the US.

 East Setauket is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 East Setauket is a somewhat ethnically-diverse town.
 The people who call East Setauket home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Setauket residents report their race to be White, followed by Asian.
-Important ancestries of people in East Setauket include Irish, German, Polish, and English.
+Important ancestries of people in East Setauket include Italian, Irish, German, English, and Polish.

 The most common language spoken in East Setauket is English.
-Other important languages spoken here include Chinese and Persian.
+Other important languages spoken here include Chinese and Spanish.